-To continuously improve the transparency of GALE Pacific's management reporting, in FY 2019 GALE Pacific Limited initiated an activity-based allocation method of reporting.
+To continuously improve the transparency of GALE Pacific's management reporting GALE Pacific Limited follows an activity-based allocation method of reporting.
 Intersegment sales/margin and central costs have allocated to external revenue generating segments where the final economic benefit is derived.
 This enhanced method of reporting is being used by the Group Managing Director (who is identified as the Chief Operating Decision Maker ('CODM'), to target product costing, product line profitability analysis, customer profitability analysis, and service pricing structures.

-From July 1st, 2018, the Group was organised into five operating segments identified by external revenue generating geographic locations.
-These operating segments will be based on the internal reports that are reviewed and used by the CODM in assessing performance and in determining the allocation of resources.

-As a result the comparative disclosure has been restated
+Note 4.
+Operating segments (continued)

-The operating segments are a as follows: Australasia Manufacturing and distribution facilities are located in Australia, and distribution facilities are located in New Zealand.
-Sales offices are located in all states in Australia and in New Zealand.
-EurAsia Sales distribution based in China and Australasia, servicing European and Asian countries.
-Americas Sales offices are located in Florida and custom blind assembly and distribution facilities are located in California which service the North American region.
-Middle East and North Africa ('MENA') A sales office and distribution facility is located in the United Arab Emirates to service this market.
+The operating segments are as follows:

+Australasia Manufacturing and distribution facilities are located in Australia, and distribution facilities are located in New Zealand.
+Sales offices are located in all states in Australia and in New countries.

+Zealand.

+EurAsia Sales distribution based in China and Australasia, servicing European and Asian located in both California and Florida which service the North American region.

+Americas Sales office is located in Florida.
+Custom blind assembly and distribution facilities are

+Middle East and North Africa A sales office and distribution facility is located in the United Arab Emirates to service this

+('MENA') market.